yanofsky/la-2022-primary-shapefiles/Readme.md

 To create the files yourself, run the `create-shapefiles.ipynb` Jupyter notebook.
 It requires Python 3.7, pandas, geopandas, fiona, and requests.
 So:

-`pip install install pandas geopandas fiona requests`
+`pip install pandas geopandas fiona requests`

 ## Merging election results with the geodata